JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 Going to try something called a Treeview from tkinter.
 Hopefully the program will open a new window to access the saved passwords.

 I ACTUALLY GOT THIS TO WORK.
 I haveen't had something go first try like that in this file for a little so this was nice.
 I just need to add a prompt when I click the Save password button to enter the website, as well as the username.

+I added some prompt to ask for the website name as well as a username.
+If left blank if asks if they want to keep it blank, if not it goes back.
+They can then enter everything.
+It says it has been saved in a info message as well.
+I love how well this is coming out to be!